emmaodia/smart-name-system/README.md

 **SmartNameBanking** is a service that allows to send Ethers to a SmartName.
 Amount of Ethers is sent to the record address associated with the SmartName.

  ### *Market*
-**SmartNameMarket** is a marketplace that allows to put on sale and buy SmartName.
+**SmartNameMarket** is a marketplace that allows to put on sale and buy SmartNames.

 ## Possible improvements